 - Tap “Privacy Settings” under the “Account” heading

-From there, you can control whether or not Facebook Dating suggests friends of friends, and you can also block specific people from seeing your Dating profile.
+From there, you can control whether or not Facebook Dating suggests friends of friends.
+You can also block specific people from seeing your Dating profile.

-The Dating service automatically transfers over your blocked list from Facebook, so anyone you’ve previously blocked on Facebook will not be shown your Facebook Dating profile either.
+The Dating service automatically transfers over your blocked list from Facebook.
+Anyone you’ve previously blocked on Facebook won't be shown your Facebook Dating profile either.

 To block someone on Facebook Dating:

 - Navigate to the “Privacy Settings” menu